QuentinRasidy/cisco_macros/reapply_settings_after_call/README.md

 - This works both when your device is in pure roomOS mode or Microsoft Teams Rooms.

+## Demo 🎥
+You can watch the following vidcast for a live demo on how it works:

 ## Requirements
 As these macros rely on the Memory Functions, you need to install the macro Memory_Functions.js first.
 You will find more details here : https://github.com/Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/tree/master/Macro%20Memory%20Storage